Freedom of education: Educational and academic freedom

 The Right to Education initiative described educational freedom as the "liberty of parents to ascertain religious as well as moral education of their children in accordance with their beliefs to choose schools aside from public institutions."
 The State must respect this freedom within public education.
 Educational freedom includes the right of all people to institute and guide institutions that adhere to the State’s minimum standards in learning.
 The Committee on Economic, Social and Cultural Rights (General Comment 13) stipulates that the State must guarantee this right does not cause excessive disparities of educational opportunity for certain groups in society.
 Academic freedom pertains to the autonomy of academic community members to practice, develop, and communicate knowledge and ideas through research, teaching, dialogue, documentation, production, and writing either jointly or individually.
 Academic freedom calls for the independence of higher education entities.
-Freedom in education indicates the need for parents to become accountable for the education of their children.
-Governments do not possess authority or capability to force families and individuals or finance the education of students directly or indirectly.
+A contemporary interpretations of 18th-century political philosophers have argued that freedom in education indicates the need for parents to become accountable for the education of their children and that governments do not possess authority or capability to force families and individuals or finance the education of students directly or indirectly.
+These concepts have been used by self-claimed parents rights groups to ban certain books or prohibit discussion of certain topics in public schools or to call for the government to give families money to send their kids to private school if they don't like something that is being taught in the public school.